whatthefork/ig-contact-form/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest drag-and-drop form builder that lets you create various forms in a wink
+The easiest drag-and-drop contact form builder that lets you create various forms in a wink

 == Description ==

 IG ContactForm is the ultimate solution for anyone who wants to build online forms.
-With this plugin, you can easily create from normal to complex forms for your WordPress website within a few minutes.
+With this plugin, you can easily create contact form, online survey form, registration form or other complex forms for your WordPress website within a few minutes.

-You'll surely love it for its intuitive and highly UX-focused features: clean, responsive, drag-and-drop interface, various form options, easy configuration, no coding required, allowing a custom-built look and easy developer deployment as well as many more features.
+You'll surely love this contact form builder for its intuitive and highly UX-focused features: clean, responsive, drag-and-drop interface, various form options, easy configuration, no coding required, allowing a custom-built look and easy developer deployment as well as many more features.

 Download and use IG ContactForm and you'll see it's the only WordPress form builder plugin you'll ever need.

 <h4>Key Features:</h4>

-* Super easy & quick form builder
+* Super easy & quick contact form builder
 * Fully responsive layout
 * Drag and drop layout
 * Flexible fields use